trclst/mpv-winbuild-cmake/README.md

 ## CMake-based MinGW-w64 Cross Toolchain

-With mpv-winbuild-cmake-minimal you can build Windows binaries of mpv on debian bookworm linux.
+- With mpv-winbuild-cmake-minimal you can build Windows binaries of mpv on debian bookworm linux.

 ## What is this about?

-The project has its origin: https://github.com/shinchiro/mpv-winbuild-cmake I wanted to understand it better and removed all the things I didn't need.
+- The project has its origin: https://github.com/shinchiro/mpv-winbuild-cmake
-I am only testing this project under debian bookworm others may or may not work that is up to you if you want to try it.
+- I wanted to understand it better and removed all the things I didn't need.
-I like to keep it simple and don't provide binarys it's all about building it yourself.
+- I like to keep it simple and don't provide binarys it's all about building it yourself.

 ## Here are the things that are included (alphabetical order):

-Audio:
+- Audio:
-    flac
+    - flac
-    lame
+    - lame
-    opus
+    - opus

-Image:
+- Image:
-    libjpeg
+    - libjpeg
-    libjxl
+    - libjxl
-    png
+    - png
-    webp
+    - webp

-Subtitles/Interface:
+- Subtitles/Interface:
-    freetype2
+    - freetype2
-    libass
+    - libass

-Plugins:
+- Plugins:
-    javascript
+    - javascript
-    lua
+    - lua

-Video:
+- Video:
-    aom
+    - aom
-    dav1d
+    - dav1d
-    rav1e
+    - rav1e
-    vpx
+    - vpx
-    x264
+    - x264

 ## I also like to point out things that may be important to you that are not included:

-No network protocol (means no yt-dlp support)
+- No network protocols
-    curl
+    - curl
-    libssh
+    - libssh

-No dvd and bluray physical/image disks
+- No dvd and bluray physical/image disks
-    libudfread
+    - libudfread
-    libbluray
+    - libbluray
-    libdvdread
+    - libdvdread
-    libdvdnav
+    - libdvdnav
-    libdvdcss
+    - libdvdcss

-No archives
+- No archives
-    libarchive
+    - libarchive

-No synth scripts
+- No synth scripts
-    vapoursynth
+    - vapoursynth
-    davs2
+    - davs2

 ## Full packages list :